-Out-of-state pharmacies, which provide drugs to New York State Medicaid recipients, must be properly registered and/or licensed by the appropriate authority in the state in which the pharmacy is located.
+Out-of-state pharmacies, which provide drugs to New York State Medicaid enrollees, must be properly registered and/or licensed by the appropriate authority in the state in which the pharmacy is located.

-Out-of-state pharmacy providers must also enroll in the New York State Medicaid Program in order to be reimbursed by the Program.
+Out-of-State pharmacy providers must enroll in the New York State Medicaid Program in order to be reimbursed by the Program.